stelligent/config-lint/README.md

 * Starting to have inconsistent naming in ops: is-true, is-false, has-properties vs. present, absent, empty, null
 * Add options to Assertion type, for things like 'ignore-case' for string compares?
 Or just use a regex?
 * Make FAILURE the default severity
+* Provide a default -query of 'Violations[]', and add an option for a full report